Updated May 6, 2023

-Introduction To Data Structures And Algorithms Interview Questions And Answers
+Introduction to Data Structures And Algorithms Interview Questions

-Part 1 – Data Structures And Algorithms Interview Questions (Basic)
+Part 1 – Data Structures And Algorithms Interview Questions for Freshers

-A data structure is a way of defining, storing & retrieving data in a structural & systematic way.
-A data structure may contain a different type of data item.
-Different kinds of data structures are suited to different kinds of applications, and some are highly specialized to specific tasks.
+A data structure is a way of organizing, storing & retrieving data in a structural & systematic manner.
+It also defines their relationship with one another through algorithms.
+A data structure contains a variety of data items to perform various applications.
+This performance is highly specialized for specific tasks.

 3. What is an algorithm?